filip26/ld-cli/README.md

 Commands:
-  expand      Expand JSON-LD document compact     Compact JSON-LD document using the context flatten     Flatten JSON-LD document and optionally compacts it using a context frame       Frame JSON-LD document using the frame fromrdf     Transform N-Quads document into a JSON-LD document in expanded form tordf       Transform JSON-LD document into N-Quads document compress    Compress JSON-LD document into CBOR-LD
+  expand      Expand JSON-LD document compact     Compact JSON-LD document using the context flatten     Flatten JSON-LD document and optionally compact it using a context frame       Frame JSON-LD document using the frame fromrdf     Transform N-Quads document into a JSON-LD document in an expanded form tordf       Transform JSON-LD document into N-Quads document compress    Compress JSON-LD document into CBOR-LD
   decompress  Decompress CBOR-LD document into JSON-LD